nkorvink/Resume/README.md

 Fun Facts:<br>
 - I am an Eagle Scout and earned that rank in February 2021.<br>
 - I adore the rain, to the point that I will purposely take walks in it.
-I do not have an umbrella nor do I intend to.<br>
+I do not own an umbrella nor do I intend to.<br>
 - Mythos and Folklore are my favorite things to read, I currently know Norse, Greek, and Roman, and I am learning about Celtic Mythology.<br>